Saving energy means saving money

 Mankato is a city in Blue Earth, Nicollet, and Le Sueur counties in the state of Minnesota.
 The county seat of Blue Earth County, Mankato is located along a large bend of the Minnesota River at its confluence with the Blue Earth River.
 The area was long settled by various cultures of indigenous peoples, primarily the Dakota, who called the river, Makato Osa Watapa, meaning “the river where blue earth is gathered.”
 The city of Mankato was organized in 1858, by settlers who had migrated from the east.

-Today, Mankato is a major regional center with strong economic growth and a population of about 40,600.
+Today, Mankato, Minnesota is a major regional center with strong economic growth and a population of about 40,600.
 The city is renowned for its great parks and trails, with many rivers, lakes, ravines, bluffs, natural prairies, and forested areas.
 Of its 18.3 square miles, eight percent of land is used for agricultural/open space; residential land comprises 50 percent; and commercial/industrial represents 42 percent of the land base.

 Recently, Business View Magazine spoke with Jeff Johnson, the city’s Director of Public Works, and Tom Fournier, its Facilities Coordinator, about two major energy savings projects in which the city of Mankato has embarked: a guaranteed energy savings project with AMERESCO, a leading, independent provider of comprehensive energy efficiency and renewable energy solutions for facilities; and a community solar gardens project with Geronimo Energy, a Minnesota-based, renewable energy development company, whose portfolio includes wind farms and solar projects across the United States.